orangejulius/blog/source/_posts/2015-01-21-coaching-beginner-software-developers.markdown

 ---
 layout: post
-title: "Tips For Coaching Beginner Software Developers"
+title: "Coaching Beginner Software Developers"
 date: "2015-01-21 18:13:04 +0100"
 comments: true
 categories: mentoring
+redirect_from: /blog/2015/01/21/tips-for-coaching-beginner-software-developers/
 ---
 For most of my time as a programmer, I've thought about learning in exactly one
 context: teaching myself more stuff.
 But In the past few years I've made an